heywoodlh/urlscan-py/README.md

 ## To do:

 1. Add functionality to sort/filter through retrieved scans.
-2. Submit a list of URLs from file / stdin
-3. Store the UUIDs from the submission in a local database (sqlite)
+2. Store the UUIDs from the submission in a local database (sqlite)
-4. Periodically poll the urlscan.io API to see if a scan is finished
+3. Periodically poll the urlscan.io API to see if a scan is finished
-5. If it's finished, download the API reply, the screenshot and the DOM
+4. If it's finished, download the API reply, the screenshot and the DOM
-6. Provide an additional option to also attempt to download the response files.
+5. Provide an additional option to also attempt to download the response files.